Logoi-Linguistics/Logoi-Linguistics/README.md

 ; (Natural Language) Declarative Qualia
 ;

-; Full points are (currently) ignored, but remain ever-pleasing to the naked eye.

 % Prolog is a template for sentences.
 ; -> '{1} is a {2} for {3}.'('Prolog', 'template', 'sentences').